PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 16:22:10
+Last updated: 2024-04-02 16:23:14
-Random Quote: Start where you are.
-Use what you have.
-Do what you can. - Arthur Ashe
+Random Quote: Be slow of tongue and quick of eye. - Miguel de Cervantes